|Department:||Geography; Earth Ocean and Environment

 Department of Geography

 Dr. Barnes received her Ph.D. in sustainable development from Columbia University in 2010 and held a postdoctoral fellowship with the Yale Climate & Energy Institute and Yale School of Forestry & Environmental Studies from 2011 to 2013.
-She joined the University of South Carolina in 2013 as an assistant professor in the Department of Geography with a joint appointment in the School of Earth, Ocean and Environment.
+She has been at the University of South Carolina since 2013 and is jointly appointed between the Department of Geography and the School of Earth, Ocean and Environment.

 - GEOG 347: Water as a Resource